Symmetry resolved entanglement in gapped integrable systems: a corner transfer matrix approach: Conclusions

 In Section \ref{sec:XXZ} the symmetry resolved entanglement entropies have been computed for the XXZ chain in the antiferromagnetic gapped regime (Eqs. (\ref{eq:SREEXXZn}) and (\ref{eq:SREEXXZ1})).
-For this model, they satisfy the equipartition of entanglement exactly for any anisotropy $\Delta$.
+Here, the conserved $U(1)$ symmetry corresponds to the rotations in the plane perpendicular to the anisotropy.
+Somehow surprisingly, for this model, the symmetry resolved entropies {\it exactly satisfy the equipartition of entanglement} for any anisotropy $\Delta\geq1$.
+We found this result very remarkable, although its physical origin is not clear: it would be very interesting to establish a priori which properties guarantee an exact equipartition of entanglement and how they are related to integrability.
 The computation has been performed exploiting the explicit expressions of the elements of the entanglement spectrum and the degeneracies of each level in a given magnetisation sector \cite{albaES}.
-We also computed the charged moments (Eq. (\ref{eq:ChargedMomentsXXZ})) checking that for $\alpha=0$ the result of \cite{cc-04} was retrieved.
-We found that $Z_n(\alpha)$ have no singularities, as a difference with the harmonic chain.
+We also computed the charged moments (Eq. (\ref{eq:ChargedMomentsXXZ})) checking that for $\alpha=0$ the result of \cite{cc-04,Alba2018A} was retrieved.
+We found that $Z_n(\alpha)$ have no discontinuities, as a difference with the complex harmonic chain.

 Let us conclude this manuscript with some possible directions for future investigations motivated by the results we have found.
 A first and natural question is whether some of the results we found here may be also recovered in massive two-dimensional field theories both free and integrable.
 Work in this direction is in progress \cite{mdc-20}.
 It is also interesting to understand what happens when integrability is absent: while a general treatment seems impossible, the results for the entanglement spectrum in Refs. \cite{albaES,ahl-13} suggests that in some non-trivial regimes general results may be derived.
 Another natural extension is to study symmetry resolved entanglement in higher dimension for which there are only few works for free fermions \cite{fg-19,tr-19}.
 Our Eq. (\ref{eq:logZ n alfa lattice}) paves the way for general numerical studies in arbitrary dimension for bosonic systems as well, also in the presence of a spherical constraint \cite{waa-19}.
 In some cases, also analytical results can be explicitly worked out \cite{mrc-20}.
 Finally, one expects that the symmetry resolved entanglement should help in reconstructing the entanglement (or modular) Hamiltonian, but it is still unclear how.
 This issue is very timely given the large current effort devoted to understand the structure of the entanglement Hamiltonians both in field theories \cite{chm-11,ct-16,achp-18,fr-19} and lattice models \cite{dvz-17,gmcd-18,ep-17,pa-18, etp-19}.